top of page

 Liberia, The Origin

-Liberia is a country on the West African coast.
-It is bordered by Sierra Leone on its west, Guinea on its north, Ivory Coast on its east, and the Atlantic Ocean on its south.
-Liberia covers an area of 111,369 square kilometers (43,000 sq mi) and has a population of around 4,700,000 people.
-English is the official language and about 16 indigenous languages are spoken, representing the numerous ethnic groups that make up more than 95% of the population.
-The country's capital and largest city is Monrovia.
+Liberia, situated on the West African coast, shares borders with Sierra Leone to its west, Guinea to its north, Ivory Coast to its east, and the Atlantic Ocean to its south.
+Encompassing an area of 111,369 square kilometers (43,000 sq mi), Liberia is home to approximately 4,700,000 people.
+English serves as the official language, while over 16 indigenous languages are spoken, representing the diverse ethnic groups constituting more than 95% of the population.
+Monrovia, the country's capital, also serves as its largest city.

-Liberia began as a settlement of the American Colonization Society (ACS), which believed black people would face better chances for freedom and prosperity in Africa than in the United States.
-The country declared its independence on July 26, 1847.
-The U.S. did not recognize Liberia's independence until February 5, 1862, during the American Civil War.
-Between January 7, 1822, and the American Civil War, more than 15,000 freed and free-born black people who faced legislated limits in the U.S., and 3,198 Afro-Caribbeans, relocated to the settlement.
+Liberia's origins trace back to a settlement established by the American Colonization Society (ACS), which sought to provide greater opportunities for freedom and prosperity to black individuals in Africa than in the United States.
+Independence was declared on July 26, 1847, though it was not recognized by the U.S. until February 5, 1862, amidst the American Civil War.
+Between January 7, 1822, and the Civil War, thousands of freed and free-born black individuals, facing discriminatory laws in the U.S., migrated to Liberia, alongside Afro-Caribbeans.

-The black settlers carried their culture and tradition with them to Liberia.
-The Liberian constitution and flag were modeled after those of the U.S. On January 3, 1848, Joseph Jenkins Roberts, a wealthy, free-born African American from Virginia who settled in Liberia, was elected as Liberia's first president after the people proclaimed independence.
+These settlers brought their cultural heritage to Liberia, evident in the country's constitution and flag, modeled after those of the U.S. Joseph Jenkins Roberts, a wealthy, free-born African American from Virginia, was elected as Liberia's first president on January 3, 1848, following the declaration of independence.

-Liberia was the first African republic to proclaim its independence and is Africa's first and oldest modern republic.
-Liberia retained its independence during the Scramble for Africa.
-During World War II, Liberia supported the United States' war efforts against Germany and in turn, the U.S. invested in considerable infrastructure in Liberia to help its war effort, which also aided the country in modernizing and improving its major air transportation facilities.
-In addition, President William Tubman encouraged economic changes.
-Internationally, Liberia was a founding member of the League of Nations, the United Nations, and the Organisation of African Unity.
+Liberia holds the distinction of being Africa's first and oldest modern republic, maintaining its sovereignty during the Scramble for Africa.
+Throughout World War II, Liberia supported the United States' efforts against Germany, resulting in substantial U.S. investments in infrastructure to aid the war effort and modernize major air transportation facilities in Liberia.
+President William Tubman also spearheaded economic reforms during his tenure.
+Internationally, Liberia was a founding member of prominent organizations such as the League of Nations, the United Nations, and the Organisation of African Unity.

 Liberia, The Civil War